-But Earl Kelly, director of the state Livestock Board, said his agency did not act immediately because the IRS still had jurisdiction over the animals.
+But the director of the State Livestock Board said his agency did not act immediately because the IRS still had jurisdiction over the animals.

-Four of the animals died before the state obtained a court order Tuesday allowing it to feed and care for the horses temporarily.
+Four of the animals died before the Livestock Board obtained a court order Tuesday allowing it to feed and care for the horses temporarily.

-Sen. Dennis DeConcini, D-Ariz., and the Arizona Humane Society have called for investigations to determine who was responsible for the horses’ plight.
+Sen. Dennis DeConcini, D-Ariz., and the Arizona Humane Society both called for investigations to determine who was responsible for the abandonment of the horses.

-Robinson said IRS agents went to the home and seized property in an effort to collect money allegedly owed the government by Jatho, who was sentenced in September to three years in prison for a tax fraud scheme.
+Oliver Robinson, a spokesman for the IRS in Phoenix, said the agents had gone to the home and seized property in an attempt to collect money allegedly owed the government by Jatho, who was sentenced in September to three years in prison for a tax fraud scheme.

-The agents, noting the horses’ poor condition, contacted local officials.
-A Kingman police officer and a Mohave County animal control officer went to the property, Robinson said.
+The agents, noting the poor condition of the horses, contacted local officials.
+A Kingman police officer and a Mohave County animal control officer came to the property, Robinson said.

-Don Hambrick, a livestock inspector who took custody of the horses Tuesday, said investigators found hay and other feed in a storage shed behind Jatho’s house.
+Don Hambrick, the Livestock Board inspector who took custody of the horses on Tuesday, said investigators found hay and other feed in a storage shed behind Jatho’s house.

-Officials were uncertain how long the horses had gone unfed.
+Officials were uncertain on Wednesday how long it had been since the horses had been fed.